 Traditionally, gold has been the material of choice for inlays and onlays.
 In recent years, however, porcelain has become increasingly popular due to strength and color, which can match the natural color of your teeth.

 How are inlays and onlays applied?

 At the completion appointment, the temporary sealant is removed.
-Dr. Harvey, Dr. Choy, and Dr. Baugham will then ensure a satisfactory fit, and the inlay or onlay will be permanently bonded to the tooth with a strong resin and polished to a smooth finish to look like your natural tooth.
+Dr. Harvey will then ensure a satisfactory fit, and the inlay or onlay will be permanently bonded to the tooth with a strong resin and polished to a smooth finish to look like your natural tooth.

 Why an inlay or onlay?
 Traditional resin fillings can increase a tooth’s strength by 50 percent.
 Inlays and onlays that are bonded directly to the tooth structure can increase the strength of the tooth by 75 percent.
 In cases where the damage to the tooth is not extensive enough for a crown, onlays can provide a more cost-effective permanent restoration.